A.R.I.S.E. Growth Method

 A - AWARENESS

 How did you get to this moment?
-Notice what is happening in your body.
+What is happening around you?

 R - REFLECT